SAMG1207/SAMG1207/README.md

 <br>

-- An enthusiast Web Developer, more backend oriented, I kie to develop using .NET and PHP.
+- I'm an enthusiastic Web Developer with a strong focus on backend development.
+My preferred stack is .NET, where I enjoy building scalable and maintainable solutions.
+I also have experience working with PHP and Python, but .NET remains my first choice for real-world applications.

-- SQL Server user, procedures and functions made using transact SQL
+- I'm proficient in SQL Server, regularly writing stored procedures and functions using Transact-SQL to support complex business logic and data operations.

-- Currently working on projects that solve real-life problems.
+- Currently, I'm working on projects that address real-life challenges, applying clean architecture principles and exploring CQRS patterns with SQL Server for commands and MongoDB for queries.

 <br><br>